joramwessels/MGR/logbook.md

     raise IOError('file not found')
 IOError: file not found
 ```
-**14:00-15:00** Asked StackOverflow and in the meantime introduced myself to Tensorflow.
+**14:00-15:00** Posted [a question](https://stackoverflow.com/questions/44179007/librosa-load-file-not-found-error-using-anaconda) about it on StackOverflow, and in the meantime introduced myself to Tensorflow.

 __**Fr 25-05-2017**__
+**10:00-13:00** I now completely understand the k2c2 algorithm in (Choi, 2016) I am trying to recreate.
+Tensorflow appears quite intuitive and easy, although I haven't executed any code so far.
+Yesterday's StackOverflow question hasn't yielded any answers so far.
+I just asked [another one](https://stackoverflow.com/questions/44199665/tensorflow-cnn-mnist-example-weight-dimensions) regarding the weight dimensions in a CNN Tensorflow example.